"It is when we all play safe that we create a world of utmost insecurity." — Dag Hammarskjold, Swedish statesman and

 Benefits and Risks of Investing in Sweden

 Sweden offers investors a robust modern capitalist economy that has survived many economic downturns since the 1990s.
 But despite this strong performance, there are many risks that international investors should be aware of before committing capital.

 Benefits of investing in Sweden include:

 - Strong Capitalist Economy.
 Sweden has a highly competitive capitalist economy that houses many multi-national corporations in a diverse set of industries.

 Risks of investing in Sweden include:

 - Unionized Workforces.
-Approximately 70% of Sweden's workforce is unionized, which could pose problems for some popular ADRs.
+As of 2018, approximately 65% of Sweden's workforce was unionized, which could pose problems for some popular ADRs.

 - Extensive Welfare Benefits.
 Sweden is well known for maintaining extensive welfare benefits, which has worked so far but may pose a problem with slower GDP growth.